JacquemontLab/CNV-Caller/README.md

 ## CNV Calling in the Full Pipeline

-Within the pipeline, the GC model and PFB files required by PennCNV are prepared.
+Within the pipeline, the GC model, the HMM profile and PFB files required by PennCNV are prepared.
-CNVs are then called per individual on autosomes and chromosome X using the container `docker://flobenhsj/quantisnp_penncnv:v2.2` and the following tools:
+CNVs are then called per individual on autosomes and chromosome X (only if the sample’s sex is known) using the container `docker://flobenhsj/quantisnp_penncnv:v2.3` and the following tools:

 ### PennCNV